What's the Job Description of a Clinical Laboratory Assistant (CLA)?

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), a 30% increase in job opportunities was projected for medical laboratory technicians.
-The BLS reported the median annual salary earned by technicians was $38,370 as of May 2014.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), a 14% increase in job opportunities was projected for medical and clinical laboratory technicians.
+The BLS reported the median annual salary earned by medical and clinical laboratory technicians and technologists was $52,330 as of May 2018.